This factsheet is about chronic pancreatitis

 What support is available to you?

 Chronic pancreatitis is a complex disease that can have a huge impact on quality of life.
-Read tips and suggestions from other chronic pancreatitis patients on how to manage the disease.
+Read tips and suggestions from other chronic pancreatitis patients on how to manage the disease, which includes links to online support groups.

 New NICE Guidelines on pancreatitis